dna-seq/dna-seq/README.md

 The most important part of the pipeline is VEP annotations.
 To make it work you must download Ensembl cache and Ensembl plugins.
-Right now VEP annotations require additional files, for this reason they are provided as separate pipeline.
+Right now VEP annotations require additional files, for this reason, they are provided as a separate pipeline.
-Curently DVC resolves most of the files and does additional preprocessing with:
+Currently DVC resolves most of the files and does additional preprocessing with:
 ```
 dvc repro prepare
 ```